Hermann Fegelein: Death

 By early 1945, Germany's military situation was on the verge of total collapse.
 Hitler, presiding over a rapidly disintegrating Third Reich, retreated to his Führerbunker in Berlin on 16 January 1945.
 To the Nazi leadership, it was clear that the Battle of Berlin would be the final battle of the war.
 Berlin was bombarded by Soviet artillery for the first time on 20 April 1945 (Hitler's birthday).
 By the evening of 21 April, Red Army tanks reached the outskirts of the city.
-By 27 April, Berlin was cut off from the rest of Germany.
+By 27 April, Berlin was cut off from the rest of Germany as the Soviet army encircled the city.

 On 27 April 1945, Reichssicherheitsdienst (RSD) deputy commander SS-Obersturmbannführer Peter Högl was sent out from the Reich Chancellery to find Fegelein, who had abandoned his post at the Führerbunker after deciding he did not want to "join a suicide pact".
 Fegelein was located by the RSD squad in his Berlin apartment, wearing civilian clothes and preparing to flee to Sweden or Switzerland.
 He was carrying cash—German and foreign—and jewellery, some of which belonged to Braun.
 Högl found a briefcase containing documents with evidence of Himmler's attempted peace negotiations with the Western Allies.
 According to most accounts, Fegelein was intoxicated when arrested and taken back to the Führerbunker.
 He was kept in a makeshift cell until the evening of 28 April.
-That night, Hitler was informed of the BBC broadcast of a Reuters news report about Himmler's attempted negotiations with the western Allies via Count Bernadotte.
+That night, Hitler was informed of the BBC broadcast of a Reuters news report about Himmler's attempted negotiations with the western Allies via Count Folke Bernadotte.
 Hitler flew into a rage on this betrayal and ordered Himmler's arrest.
 Sensing a connection between Fegelein's disappearance and Himmler's betrayal, Hitler ordered SS-Gruppenführer Heinrich Müller to interrogate Fegelein as to what he knew of Himmler's plans.
 Thereafter, according to Otto Günsche (Hitler's personal adjutant), Hitler ordered that Fegelein be stripped of all rank and to be transferred to Kampfgruppe "Mohnke" to prove his loyalty in combat.
 Günsche and Bormann expressed their concern to Hitler that Fegelein would only desert again.
-Hitler then ordered Fegelein court-martialed.
+Hitler then ordered Fegelein court-martialled.
 Fegelein's wife was then in the late stages of pregnancy (the baby was born on 5 May).
 Hitler considered releasing him without punishment or assigning him to Mohnke's troops.
 Junge—an eye-witness to bunker events—stated that Braun pleaded with Hitler to spare her brother-in-law and tried to justify Fegelein's actions.
 Junge said Fegelein was taken to the garden of the Reich Chancellery on 28 April, and was "shot like a dog".
 Rochus Misch, who was the last survivor from the Führerbunker, disputed aspects of this account in a 2007 interview with Der Spiegel.
 According to Misch, Hitler did not order Fegelein's execution, only his demotion.
 Misch claimed to know the identity of Fegelein's killer, but refused to reveal his name.